Atos-Research-and-Innovation/CityEnabler-Data-Interpreter-Tool-Back-End/README.md

     bin/flake8 apps policycompass_services --ignore E501,F403 --exclude migrations

-## Policy Compass is Free Software
+## CityEnabler-Data-Interpreter-Tool-Back-End Software

-This project (i.e. all files in this repository if not declared otherwise) is licensed under the GNU Affero General Public License (AGPLv3), see LICENSE.txt.
+CityEnabler-Data-Interpreter-Tool-Back-End is based on the output of the PolicyCompass project.

+For more information see https://github.com/policycompass